Updated: Dec 3

 7) You find yourself engaging in self-destructive behaviours such as drug or alcohol abuse, eating disorders, sexual promiscuity, and criminal or risky behaviours (amongst younger people).
 Or maybe you find yourself engaging in activities to escape such as long hours of gaming or binge-watching shows, for weeks or months.

-8) You harbour guilt, self-reproach, self-blame, and panic attacks.
+8) You harbour guilt, regret, self-reproach, self-blame, and panic attacks.
 Grief can bring up some dark emotions.
 If avoided or repressed, they can manifest through panic attacks, where terror takes over your body.

 Because you feel lost and unsafe, deep deep down inside.

 If some of these behaviours or experiences resonate with you, there's a good chance you have not sat long enough with your grief, to honour it, to express it, and to befriend it.
+Grief counselling provides a healing space whereby your therapist can sit with you in your loss, and bear witness to your pain.

 And we sometimes think it's something we have to deal with on our own, but grief is hardly ever resolved in isolation.